Vegan Chocolate Chip Cookies

 - Scoop out large balls (I use a large cookie scoop or about 3 tablespoons) of dough and place them two inches apart on the prepared baking sheets.
-If you want large pools of chocolate on top of your cookies, make sure there are some large chunks of chocolate close to the top of the cookie rounds.
-If you notice your dough is really soft and melty, place in the fridge or freezer to firm up about 30 minutes.
+If you want large pools of chocolate on top of your cookies, make sure there are some larger chunks of chocolate close to the top of the cookie rounds.
+If you notice your dough is really soft and melty, place in the fridge or freezer to firm up, about 30 minutes.
 Bake in the preheated oven about 10-12 minutes or until the cookies are golden brown and set around the edges.

 - If you don’t have a problem with using regular granulated or brown sugar, you can substitute that here, however, most standard sugars are not truly vegan.
 I used Wholesome Cane and Brown Sugar for these cookies.

 - Be sure that your coconut oil is not liquidy or melted.
 This recipe was tested using solid coconut oil, although there were some small differences between brands.